 If you are not sure what you’d like to do, it can wait.
-You can cancel your line from outside Israel easily, and you might want to explore the options at your destination before making a final decision.
+You can cancel your line from abroad easily, and you might want to explore the options at your destination before making a final decision.

 Before leaving your apartment, read the current number on the apartment’s electric meter.
 Dial 103.
 Provide the contract number located at the top left of the electric bill and the meter reading.
 The company will create a bill for you to pay on the spot over the phone via credit card.
 The next bill to the address will begin from this point.